MoonTTMM/Fluvial/README.md

 scheduler and user operation.
 5. Communication support for tcp / websocket.
 6. Implement the goal mechanism, so each job would continue execute until it meets all goals.
+7. The way to control different performers during different jobs' states.

 ## What you need to do if using Fluvial?
 1. Install Fluvial and setup a spring boot project.